Best Crypto Wallets

 ❌ Limited assets supported on DEXs

-7. MetaMask – Best Choice for Web3 Wallets
+6. MetaMask – Best Choice for Web3 Wallets

 MetaMask makes a great choice for Web3, and it’s one of the top choices in the market for just this type of use.
-So many wallets aren’t specialized like this, so it just simplifies your needs for that crypto space.

 What makes MetaMask unique?
-These things do.
+These things do:

-• Optimal encryption capabilities
+- Optimal encryption capabilities

-• Directly connect to Ethereum, and other apps too
+- Directly connect to Ethereum, and other apps too

-• Specialty design for Web3
+- Specialty design for Web3

-While it’s Ethereum focused, you can easily access decentralized exchanges and apps through your crypto wallet.
-They have desktop app, mobile app, and web extensions so you can work in whatever kind of setting best meets your needs.
+While it’s Ethereum focused, you can easily access decentralised exchanges and apps through your crypto wallet.
+They have a desktop app, mobile app, and web extensions so you can work in whatever kind of setting best meets your needs.
 The smartphone app is still slightly new, but definitely a great tool.

 How to Setup Metamask